Agoric/agoric-sdk/packages/swingset-liveslots/src/vatstore-usage.md

 * `makeScalarBigSetStore`
 * `makeScalarBigWeakSetStore`

-Each function accepts an `isDurable` argument, so there are currently 8 collection types.
+Each function accepts a boolean `durable` option, so there are currently 8 collection types.

 Each collection type is assigned a Kind index, just like the user-defined Kinds.
 The 8 collection types are allocated before userspace gets a chance to call `defineKind` or `defineDurableKind`, so they claim earlier ID numbers.